 - 1/4 tsp of Sriracha hot sauce (or to taste)

 Cut the chicken into bite-sized pieces.
-Season with 1/4 tsp each of salt and pepper, then dredge in flour.
+Season with 1/4 tsp each of salt and pepper, then coat with flour.
 Heat 2 Tbsp vegetable oil and 1 Tbsp sesame oil in a large skillet over medium heat.
 Sauté the chicken, stirring often, until it’s cooked through.

 Meanwhile, mix the remaining ingredients (including the remaining 1 Tbsp of sesame oil) in a bowl.
 Pour the sauce over the cooked chicken and stir to coat.
 Bring to a boil, reduce heat, and simmer for 5 minutes or until sauce is thickened.